 Industry News

-New initiative seeks to equip local craftsmen with modern skills to match the needs of the market.
+Initiative seeks to equip local craftsmen with skills to match the needs of the market.

-The shortage of masons, plumbers and painters among other artisans has been blamed on students who have increasingly shunned technical courses in favour of courses that lead to white-collar jobs.
+The shortage of masons, plumbers and painters has been blamed on students who have increasingly shunned technical courses in favour of courses that lead to white-collar jobs.

 As a result of this shortfall, labour costs have risen exponentially as property developers seek to woo the few skilled workers in the market.
 This has also seen some developers turning to uncertified artisans thus compromising standards.